Cultivating MONSTERS

 Contorted Coco

-The Contorted Coco originally was a mutation from the Peach Bhut pepper and the rarity of this strain almost went into extinction.
+The Contorted Coco originally was a mutation from the Peach Bhut pepper (cultivated by Kevin Bane) and the rarity of this strain almost went into extinction.
 Then comes along Monster Peppers.
 We brought it back into the spotlight.
 Its main phenotype is its consistent, twisted shapes and contorted form with dark and bright hues of chocolate.
-However, despite this pod’s current display, its origins can be trace back to ancestors that share no physical similarities on the surface level.
+However, despite this pod’s current display, its origins can be traced back to ancestors that share no physical similarities on the surface level.

 Mustard Dessert Beetle

-Genes do not always reveal everything until faced with environmental conditions.
+Genes do not always reveal everything up front for observation in most cases they will go unseen until faced with environmental conditions.
 The Mustard Dessert Beetle has a dark green pigment, but once the pods are exposed to direct sunlight the color shifts towards a bright, yellow mustard.
-If the pods remain in complete shade, with little exposure to sun, they will still reach maturity without ever changing color.
-Its genome determines its to ability to change to a specific color once its fully exposed to sunlight.
+If the pods remain in complete shade, with little exposure to the sun, they will still reach maturity without ever-changing color.
+Its genome determines its ability to change to a specific color once it’s fully exposed to sunlight.
 The color is the phenotype being displayed.
 Only one side of the pepper pod was exposed to sunlight, hence the appearance.
-Environment determines the outcome of some phenotypes in pepper strains.
-This can explain why some pepper pods look vastly different from other growers’ in different parts of the world.
-Over time those strains will change because of their environmental influences in order to adapt to and that’s how new evolutionary paths are formed.
+Environment determines the outcome of some phenotypes in peppers.
+This can explain why some pepper pods look vastly different from other growers in different parts of the world.
+Over time those peppers will change because of their environmental influences to adapt and that’s how new evolutionary paths are formed.

 Vampire Pepper

 These Vampire Peppers are all different pods from different individual Vampire plants.
 Each of those plants came from seeds of the same pod.
 As you can see, the pods still produced distinctively different phenotypes.
 Each pod's physical appearance is decided from random DNA sequences.
-Peppers may all come from the same family, but the outcomes can change.
+Peppers may all come from the same pod family, but the outcomes can change.
 Pepper seeds from the same pod are closely related to each other; however, they are not genetically identical.
-Not every pepper pod is going to come out looking identical to previous pods from past grow seasons.
+Not every pepper pod is going to come out looking identical to previous pods from past growing seasons.
 Pods from the same mother plant grown in isolation will all still have genetic variations from one another.
+The reason at times is not because it hasn’t been grown out enough for stability.
 Each seed in a single pod is a genetic individual.
-This is something that is not expressed enough and that should be public knowledge to all consumers in the market.
-Genetic diversity can be controlled through isolation.
+This isn't emphasized enough but should be public knowledge for all consumers, genetic diversity can be controlled through isolation.

-Growing peppers is a living craft that you will be continuing and editing yourself based on which pods you continue to grow.
+Growing peppers is a living craft that you will be continuing and editing yourself based on which pods from which plants you continue to grow.